BAPS Shri Swaminarayan Mandir London: The Swaminarayan School

-Opposite the Mandir is The Swaminarayan School, Europe's first independent Hindu school.
-Founded in 1992 by Pramukh Swami Maharaj, it follows the National Curriculum, while promoting aspects of Hinduism and Hindu culture, such as dance, music and language.
+Opposite the Mandir there used to be The Swaminarayan School, Europe's first independent Hindu school.
+Founded in 1992 by Pramukh Swami Maharaj, it followed the National Curriculum, while promoting aspects of Hinduism and Hindu culture, such as dance, music and language.
 The school's premises formerly housed Sladebrook High School, which closed in 1990.

 The 2007 GCSE results placed the school fourth among all independent schools in the country.
-On June 25 2018, the school publicly announced that it would be shutting down.
-The school formally shut down on 31st August 2021.
+On June 25, 2018, the school publicly announced that it would be shutting down.
+The school formally shut down on 31 August 2021.